paradisec-archive/ingestion_workflow/index.md

 * Assess whether mould-affected and if so implement appropriate procedure (put in ziplock bags and store in cleaning room)

 ### Metadata
-When at all possible, get depositors to enter own metadata in Nabu:
+Where possible get depositors to enter own metadata in Nabu:
 * User signs up to Nabu, creating a login
 * Admin or PD assigns edit access to user